-A Bitcoin trader in South Africa was lured to a residence under false pretenses and set upon by five individuals who wanted his cryptocurrency.
+A Bitcoin trader in South Africa was lured to a residence under false pretences and set upon by five individuals who wanted his cryptocurrency.
 The crime took place in Soweto, a township in Johannesburg.

 A hot iron

-According to local news source Soweto Urban, “Andrew”, of Lanseria, was invited to give a presentation at a private residence by met a man he had met on Facebook, and later in person.
+According to local news source Soweto Urban, “Andrew”, of Lanseria, was invited to give a presentation at a private residence by a man he had met on Facebook, and later in person.
 When he got there, someone came up behind him and knocked him out by way of a chemical-soaked cloth to the face.

 He awoke in a different house, surrounded by five individuals.
 These stripped him, assaulted him, and burned him with a hot iron, demanding to know his account details.
 They also threatened to kill him.